ragesh88/academic-kickstart/content/publication/jmr-2015/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Journal of Mechanisms and Robotics"
+publication: "Journal of Mechanisms and Robotics 2015"
 publication_short: In JMR 2015